Official Toon Tone game

 About Toon Tone

-Toon Tone is an online cartoon color memory game.
+Toon Tone is the official cartoon color guessing game on toon-tone.com.
 Each round begins with a bright toon-style target color.
 After a short preview, the reference is hidden and you have to reconstruct that tone from memory using three simple sliders: hue, saturation, and brightness.

 The idea behind Toon Tone is simple: people often think they remember a cartoon color exactly, but once the color disappears, small differences in warmth, depth, and intensity become much harder to judge.
 This game turns that visual instinct into a fast, repeatable browser challenge.